Corner Gas: Impact

+Awards

-AwardsCorner Gas has won a variety of awards since it debuted as a series January 2004 including nine Canadian Comedy Awards and six Gemini Awards.
+Corner Gas has won a variety of awards since it debuted as a series January 2004 including nine Canadian Comedy Awards and six Gemini Awards.
 The Canadian Comedy Awards include Best Direction (TV Series)—2004–2006, Best Male Performance (TV)—2004 and 2005 (Brent Butt), 2007 (Eric Peterson), Best Female Performance (TV)—2006 (Janet Wright) and Best Writing (TV Series)—2004 and 2007.

 The six Gemini Awards include Best Comedy Program or Series—2005, 2006, and 2007; Best Ensemble Performance in a Comedy Program or Series—for the episode "Gopher It", 2007; Best Writing in a Comedy or Variety Program or Series—Mark Ferrell for the episode "Gopher It", 2007; and Best Interactive—2005.
 2007 was the third consecutive year that Corner Gas won the best comedy award.

 The show also has eight other Gemini Award nominations.
 It was nominated for an International Emmy Award in 2004.

 In 2004, the show was honoured with the DGC Award win for Outstanding Team Achievement in a TV Series—Comedy.
 They were also nominated in 2005.
 Corner Gas received the WGC Award win in 2005 for Best Comedy & Variety Program.
-Corner Gas also lays claim to seven Leo Award wins.Corner Gas received two awards at the 7th Canadian Comedy Awards.
+Corner Gas also lays claim to seven Leo Award wins.

+Corner Gas received two awards at the 7th Canadian Comedy Awards.
 The awards were given for best direction and to Janet Wright achieved the award for top female performer.
 Corner Gas writers received an award for the episode "Comedy Night" at the 9th annual Canadian Screenwriting Awards on April 18, 2005.
 Writers Mark Farrell and Robert Sheridan received the 2008 Canadian Screenwriting Award for best half-hour drama series on April 14, 2008.